symfony/symfony-docs/guides/service_container/index.rst

 .. note::

-   By default, the service container only recognizes the ``parameters``, ``services``, ``imports`` and ``interfaces`` directives.
+   Natively, the service container only recognizes the ``parameters``, ``services``, ``imports`` and ``interfaces`` directives.
 Any other directives are handled by a service container extension.